AdKats/AdKats/README.md

     a player puts in a proper @report or @admin, all in-game admins are notified, then the report is logged in the database with full player names for reporter/target, and the full reason for reporting.
 </p>
-<h3>Teamswap</h3>
+<h3>TeamSwap</h3>
 <p>
-    This plugin implements Teamswap.
-Teamswap is a server-smart player moving system that offers two major benefits over the default system.
+    This plugin implements TeamSwap.
+TeamSwap is a server-smart player moving system that offers two major benefits over the default system.
 It's available as a separate plugin, but in this instance I've merged it with move and forcemove commands.
 Normally if the team a player gets @move'd or @fmove'd to is full then the command just fails, now they are dropped on a queue until a slot opens on that side.
 They can keep playing on their side until that slot opens, when it does they are immediately slain and moved over to fill it.